fuzzybritches0/solarfidget/README.md

 # 		ORIGINAL SOLARFIDGET
-### 	An Arduino Project for a light spinning fidget

 Using an LED-Ring (of 36 rgb leds) and an MPU6050 gyro/accel, this fidget calculates the position of a rotating pendulum that reacts to